High Tech Client Campus

 The surrounding landscape, living roof, and courtyards work in tandem as an ecologically restorative transition between the natural and built environments—one in which both habitat and people can thrive.

-With sustainability and resiliency woven into every aspect of design, the project is LEED Platinum, targeting Net Zero Water per the Living Building Challenge, and Well Building Standard certification.
+With sustainability and health woven into every aspect of design, the project is LEED Platinum, both Living Building Challenge Net Zero Carbon and (Water) Petal Certification Ready, and targeting Well Building Standard Gold.
+It is one largest mass timber buildings in North America.
 While landscaping on the project site will increase by 1/3 and support a 40% increase in population, water demand will be reduced by 69%.
+It is one largest mass timber buildings in North America.

 The project has been designed to ensure that 100% of its non-potable demand will be offset by a recycled water system that reclaims, treats, and re-uses rainwater, stormwater, greywater, and blackwater for the project and building site.
 Through a variety of water-efficient technologies, landscape restoration and the minimizing of wasteful interdependence between water and energy, the project has the potential to be Living Building Challenge Net Positive Water contributing back to the local depleted ecology.